19 things to do this week: swap seeds, drink dessert brews, LOL with Lucy and more

 10 a.m.-2 p.m.

-Pre-game spring at this seed celebration hatched by CLP, Phipps and Grow Pittsburgh.
+Pre-game spring at this seed celebration hatched by Carnegie Library of Pittsburgh, Phipps and Grow Pittsburgh.
 Bring untreated, non-GMO seeds to share or pick up free seeds donated by local gardeners, farmers and businesses.
 Chat with master gardeners, participate in seed and gardening workshops and watch the documentary “Gather.”
 The day includes activities for children and teens, a photobooth and historic displays.

 Saturday, March 4: Drink the Cookie Table at Necromancer Brewing